Author: FAAM Staff

 Wadulisi Recordings Signs Imprint Agreement with Melodic Revolution Records Topeka, Kansas – Wadulisi Recordings, a music label amplifying Native American and Indigenous musicians, have just signed an imprint agreement with Melodic Revolution Records (MRR), based in Florida.
 Wadulisi’s debut roster includes acclaimed musician and composer Lisa LaRue (Cherokee Nation) with her visionary project band RematriNation, alongside progressive/experimental artist Juan R. Leõn (Tarahumara/Yaqui descent).
 LaRue has long been a promoter for Indigenous creativity, blending cultural stewardship with sonic innovation and visual art.
 She was the first female artist signed to SOAR Records’ Natural Visions label, whose debut album featured 14 tracks…

-Issue No. 47, Summer 2025 (July–September) Click here to purchase a digital copy for $7.99 from JooMag.
-To purchase a print copy, click below: Features To Carry the Wind: The Revitalization of Feather Mantles, Capes, and Cultural Memory By Matthew Ryan Smith, PhD, 30–39 New Voices, Bold Visions: Native Artists Redefine Santa Fe’s Summer Scene By Mandy Yeahpau (Comanche/Cherokee/Tarahumara descent), 42–49 Photo Genesis: Native Cyanotypes in Five Parts By Stacy Pratt, PhD (Mvskoke), 52–58 The Chitto Family: Generating a Large Artistic Legacy By Dan Ninham, PhD (Oneida Nation), 60–66 Artist Profiles Dennis Esquivel: Grand Traverse Ottawa-Chippewa Fine Woodworker and…
+Issue No. 47, Summer 2025 Click here to purchase a digital copy for $7 from Issuu.
+To purchase a print copy, click below: Features To Carry the Wind: The Revitalization of Feather Mantles, Capes, and Cultural Memory by Matthew Ryan Smith, PhD, 30–39 New Voices, Bold Visions: Native Artists Redefine Santa Fe’s Summer Scene by Mandy Yeahpau (Comanche/Cherokee/Tarahumara descent), 42–49 Photo Genesis: Native Cyanotypes in Five Parts by Stacy Pratt, PhD (Mvskoke), 52–58 The Chitto Family: Generating a Large Artistic Legacy by Dan Ninham, PhD (Oneida Nation), 60–66 Artist Profiles Dennis Esquivel: Grand Traverse Ottawa-Chippewa Fine Woodworker and Painter by America…

 A tiny exhibition of tiny baskets, curated by America Meredith (Cherokee Nation) September 30–December 15, 2025 Charles M. Russell Center 409 W. Boyd Street, Norman, OK | map Artists Featured Sissy Alex (Mississippi Choctaw) Joe Allen (Fallon Paiute) Ramona Lossie Baith (Eastern Band Cherokee, 1964–2025) Kelly Church (Gun Lake Potawatomi/Odawa/Ojibwe) Vivian Cottrell (Cherokee Nation) Scarlet Darden (Chitimacha) George Edward Goins Jr. (Eastern Band Cherokee) Mary Felix (Yup’ik) Sue Fish (Chickasaw) Kendall Florez (Warm Springs) Faye Greiner (Catawba, 1967–2025) Yonavea Hawkins (Caddo/Delaware/Kickapoo) Denise Jock (Akwesasne Mohawk, Turtle clan) Glenda McKay (Deg Xitʼan) Oderay Opua (Wounaan) Jeanette Sahneyah (Hopi) Eva Salazar (Kumiai,…